boku7/boku7.github.io/_posts/2020-04-26-SLAE64_5-execveAnalysis.md

 ![](/assets/images/SLAE64.png)

 # Overview
-For the fifth assignment of the SLAE64 analized 3 payloads from msfvenom.
-This is the first payload, execve.
+For the fifth assignment of the SLAE64, I analyzed three payloads from msfvenom.
+This is the first payload, `linux/x64/exec`.

 # Execve Anaylsis
 We will be analyzing the msfvenom execve payload.
 This payload has a customizable command that execve will execute.
 To simplify the analysis, the command 'whoami' was chosen.